techops-recsys-grad-hiring/India-gift-store-java/README.md

 NOTE2:- Make sure to write modular code.<br>
 For more info refer to the problem statement document shared to you separately.

-## Technology used
+## Technologies used
 - Java
 - Gradle - build tool
 - JUnit - unit testing framework

+## What you need to run it
+- [Java 1.8](https://adoptopenjdk.net/?variant=openjdk8)

 ## Before the interview
 Get familiar with the codebase!
 Make sure you have the necessary dependencies installed, and that you are able to run the tests.

-## What you need to run it

-- [Java 1.8](https://adoptopenjdk.net/?variant=openjdk8)

 ## Build
-### Note: Run the below command only when the tests are fixed
+#### Note: Run the below command only when the tests are fixed
 ```console
 ./gradlew clean build
 ```

 ## Run Tests
 ```console
 ./gradlew test
 ```

-## Run the Sample Application
+## Run the Application
 To understand how this application would be used you can check the `main` method in the `GiftStore` class.
 If you want to see the results, run:
 ```console
 ./gradlew clean build -x test
 java -jar build/libs/joi-grad-gift-store-java.jar